launchdarkly/api-client-python/docs/CodeReferencesApi.md

 Get links to code reference repositories for each project

-Get links for all projects that have Code References.
+Get links for all projects that have code references.

 ### Example